Sjoerdfc/texecom-connect/README.md

 - Part Arm 1, 2 and 3 should all work, and it can be configured what state they should be in Home Assistant in the docker compose config.
 - The alarm control panel and zones (binary sensors) should now become unavailable in Home Assistant when the software is not running/crashed/disconnected.
 - The device classes in Home Assistant can be configured for all zones in the docker compose config.
+- Area configuration is easier than before.

 ## Requirements

+You need a MQTT broker to connect to Home Assistant.

 This module connects over TCP to the alarm panel, so a ComIP or SmartCom is needed.